ScotWatson/WorkerTest/docs/window.md

 - module (deferred) script (<script type="module">)
 - module async script (<script type="module" async>)

 For any script, the code must be fetched and executed.
 If the script is inline, then it is already fetched as part of fetching the HTML.
 Therefore, for inline scripts, this fetch step is skipped.
-For non-inline classic scripts with no qualifiers, the parser pauses while the script is fetched.
+Modern browsers perform pre-fetching, so the fetching of non-inline scripts begins before the parser begins building the DOM and executing scripts.
+For non-inline classic scripts with no qualifiers, the parser pauses until the script is received.
 For all other types of non-inline scripts, the parser continues to run while the script is fetched.

 For async scripts and classic scripts with no qualifiers, the script is executed immediately after it is fetched, regardless of whether the parser has finished or not.
 For deferred scripts, the script is executed once the parser is finished.
 These behaviors are the same regardless of whether the script is provided inline or in another file.